siemens/ix/packages/documentation/docs/mobile.md

 Since mobile web apps have some limitations as shown above, we recommend hybrid apps  to combine the advantages of web and native apps.

 Hybrid apps are built using web technologies but run inside a native container providing access to device APIs, allowing native features of the device's operating system and hardware to be used.
 A variety of frameworks for building hybrid mobile applications are available today.
 Some provide User Interface components for a closer integration with the different operating systems designs.

-Check out our hybrid example application using Ionic, React and Siemens Industrial Experience on the right.

 <br/>